 One of the wonderful things about earning a bachelor’s degree in business administration is the vast array of career opportunities before you.
 Unlike other degrees that prepare you to enter one specific occupation, a degree in business administration can offer broad foundational skills, such as communications and decision-making, that are valuable in a variety of careers.*

 Careers in the business field are growing, too.
 The Bureau of Labor Statistics projects that employment of business and financial operations occupations will grow 7% from 2018 to 2028, faster than the average for all occupations.† This will add about 591,800 new jobs to the U.S. economy.

 If you’re looking to increase your job opportunities and grow in your career, a business degree may be just what you need.

-Career Opportunities With a BA in Business Administration
+Career Opportunities With a BS in Business Administration

 Here are several career options available to you when you earn a bachelor’s degree in business administration.